Jan Pauwel Gillemans the Younger: Life

-Jan Pauwel Gillemans the Younger became a master of the Guild of Saint Luke of Antwerp as the son of a member in the Guild year 1673–1674.
-In the same year a Peter Mathys Gillemans also became a master of the Guild of Saint Luke of Antwerp as the son of a member.
-It is believed that this Peter Mathys who became a successful flower painter was Jan Pauwel's brother.
+Jan Pauwel Gillemans the Younger became a master of the Guild of Saint Luke of Antwerp as a 'wijnmeester', i.e. the son of a member.
+His brother Peter Mathys who was a successful still life painter as well became a master of the Guild in the same year.

 Gillemans worked in Middelburg in the Dutch Republic in 1675.
 That year he was fined for working as an artist without being registered at the local guild of Middelburg.
 He is believed to have worked in London in 1678 as can be deduced from the inscription 'Londini' on his Still life with fruit by a fountain in a landscape dated 1673 or 1678 (With art dealer Hoogsteder & Hoogsteder, The Hague in 2004, artwork no. 59038).
 Gillemans was back in Antwerp from 1680.
 He married late in life on 3 March 1693.
 His wife was Isabella Maria van den Eynde, daughter of the local sculptor Norbert van den Eynde.
 One son was born from the union in 1695.
 His wife died on 6 October 1697.
 Not long thereafter, on 22 March 1698 he remarried with the wealthy widow Joanna van Hellefort with whom he had two more sons.